Career Intelligence Resume Writing And Career Services

 Make It Easy For Recruiters To Say Yes To You

 Most recruiters and hiring managers are sourcing candidates on social media, particularly LinkedIn.
-Which is great news if you have a robust, optimized LinkedIn profile.
+In fact, 53% of recruiters said they found the highest quality candidates on Linkedin when responding to Jobvite’s 2021 Recruiter Nation Survey.
+This is great news if you have a robust, optimized LinkedIn profile.

 As a recruiter I spent hours on LinkedIn sourcing candidates, often scrolling through 500+ possible matches.
-Some were easily eliminated due to a missing or inappropriate photo.
-My all-time favorite being the woman wearing a wedding gown, veil and all.
+Some were easily eliminated due to missing or inappropriate photos.
+My all-time favorite unsuitable photo is the woman wearing a wedding gown, veil, and all.

 Potential candidates fell into 2 categories:1) Yes, contact them immediately and 2) they might be a possibility.
 The one thing that consistently moved candidates from maybe to yes was if it was easy to contact them.